cosmos/interchain-security/docs/docs/adrs/adr-019-permissionless-ics.md

 Because we only have two consumer chains at the moment, this is not going to be an expensive migration even if we have some live consumer chains that are being voted upon.
 Similarly, all the messages, queries, etc. would need to be changed to operate on a `consumerId` instead of a `chainId`.

+To prevent a validator from accidentally opting in to a wrong chain, we disallow a validator from opting in to two or more different chains (different `consumerId`) with the same `chainId`.

 It is **important** to migrate any ongoing `ConsumerAdditionProposal`s when we upgrade before we actually deprecate `ConsumerAdditionProposal`s.